 Related Reading: 15 Warning Signs You Need A Divorce For Sure

-The trauma of exposing a narcissist can seem a lot more overwhelming than putting up with one.
-When you’re with them, there is an ebb and flow of these toxic tendencies and abuse.
-But once they feel cornered, a narcissist will go to great length to bring you down.
+When you’re with them, there is an ebb and flow of their toxic tendencies and narcissistic abuse.
+But once they feel cornered, a narcissist will go to great lengths to bring you down.
 That can be hard to cope with.
-Keep reminding yourself that this phase will pass and you will emerge from it forever free.
+Keep reminding yourself that this phase will pass; you will emerge from it forever free and out of their world.
+To expose a narcissist is an act of self-compassion.